YottaDB/YDBDoc/ProgGuide/functions.rst

 * The entryref specifies the label, offset, and routine (or trigger name) of the source line that $TEXT() returns.
 * If the label+offset combination do not fall within the routine, $TEXT returns a null string.
 * If the entryref explicitly or implicitly specifies an offset of zero (0) from the beginning of the routine (or trigger name), $TEXT() returns the routine name or trigger name.
-* If the entryref does not specify a routine/trigger, YottaDB/GT.M assumes the current routine/trigger, that is, the routine/trigger at the top of a ZSHOW "S."
+* If the entryref does not specify a routine/trigger, YottaDB assumes the current routine/trigger, that is, the routine/trigger at the top of a ZSHOW "S."
-* A YottaDB/GT.M extension to $TEXT() permits negative offsets; however, every offset must still be preceded by a plus sign (+) delimiter, (for example, LABEL+-3).
+* A YottaDB extension to $TEXT() permits negative offsets; however, every offset must still be preceded by a plus sign (+) delimiter, (for example, LABEL+-3).
 If a negative offset points to a line prior to the zero line, $TEXT() generates a run-time error.

 $TEXT() provides a tool for examining routine source code and the name of the current routine or trigger. $TEXT() assists, along with the ZPRINT command, in debugging programs. $TEXT() also allows the insertion of small tables of driver information into a routine.
 Because $TEXT() is not very efficient and the table-driven technique is generally best suited to minimal program changes, this approach is best used for prototyping and the tables should reside in global variables for production.